Attendance and Current Forms

 If your child’s illness involved vomiting or diarrhoea they should not return to school until 48 hours after their last bout of sickness or diarrhoea.
 For other illnesses, which may be contagious, please contact the school office to check the latest guidance on when it is safe for them to return.

-Where possible non urgent appointments for the doctor, dentist or opticians should be made outside of school hours.
+Non urgent appointments for the doctor, dentist or opticians should be made outside of school hours.
 If this is unavoidable, then if you need to take your child out of school during the day, or need to collect them early for any reason, can we please ask that you complete and return a ‘Request for A Partial Day’s Absence’ form to the office, prior to the absence.
 This form can be downloaded here

 This new form is to be used only for partial absences only and does not replace the Request for Absence Form which should be completed for any absence for a whole day or more.